Permanent residence UK

 You must currently be on a visa as your partner’s dependent.
 If you received your visa after your partner was already settled, you will need to apply as a partner of a settled person.

-When you apply, you must still be living together with your partner and intend to continue doing so.
-You should not be claiming benefits (accessing public funds) when you apply.
+When you apply, you must still be living together with your partner and intend to continue doing so, and you should not be claiming benefits (accessing public funds).

 English Language and knowledge of life in the UK requirements also apply so you should make sure you satisfy these requirements before making your application for residency in the UK.